 Get a tent (or roof) over your head

 There’s no need to buy a tent if you can’t spare the cash or haven’t got the storage space.
 That’s where camping rentals come in.
-The folks at Life’s An Adventure and Sydney Camping Hire will sort you out with everything you need.
+The folks at Life’s An Adventure will sort you out with everything you need.
 If you want something even easier, Camp Now rents beginner-proof packages designed for common camping occasions, taking the guesswork out completely (I’m into this, because I’m always busy).
 Campify hires out RVs, which take tents out of the equation completely in favour of a comfy caravan, motorhome or trailer experience – basically glamping on a reasonable budget.

 All the essentials